Description

 Risk and Exploitability

 No EPSS data is available, and the vulnerability is not listed in CISA KEV, indicating no confirmed public exploits.
-The CVSS score is not provided, so the technical severity cannot be quantified here.
+The CVSS score is 5.5, indicating a moderate risk level.
 The likely attack vector is local, requiring an attacker to influence the kernel's device tree parsing—such as by installing malicious hardware or firmware that includes crafted phandle entries, or through privileged execution on the host.
 Given the lack of public exploitation and a local execution dependency, the exploitability is considered low to moderate, but the potential for resource exhaustion warrants prompt remediation.

 Remediation